English as an Additional Language

 Further information regarding the IGCSE in English as a Second Language can be found at the link below regarding the exam course.

-All bilingual students are offered ‘home language’ examinations where possible at GCSE and A Level.
+All bilingual students are offered ‘home language’ examinations where possible at GCSE – information will be sent out during the Autumn term.
 The Netherhall school staff can offer support with French, German and Spanish in addition to guidance on examination procedures for the entire home languages offered.
 A home languages evening provides further information on examination procedures.
 These evenings are held annually in September.

 Much more support is given to EAL Beginners in addition to the intervention class run for each year group.
 A six week induction programme is offered twice a week to further support students new to the UK.
 All students are fully immersed in the national curriculum and are supported by staff and their buddies.
 One to one weekly sessions are offered to support EAL students with reading to assist with speaking skills.